 Center back length: 32 in.

-Waterproof: No
+Waterproof?: No

 What we like: Stylish and rated for temperatures as low as -22 degrees Fahrenheit.

-What we don’t: Extremely expensive.
+What we don’t: Extremely expensive and very heavy.

 At the premium end of the spectrum is Toronto-based Canada Goose.
 These jackets are the real deal: They’re extremely warm, well-built, and downright fashionable.
-Originally developed for scientists working at McMurdo Station in Antarctica, the Expedition Parka is one of Canada Goose’s most formidable jackets and one of a select few to receive their “Extreme” temperature rating (-22 degrees F or lower).
+Originally developed for scientists working at McMurdo Station in Antarctica, the Expedition Parka is one of Canada Goose’s most formidable jackets and one of a select few to receive their “Extreme” temperature rating (-22 degrees Fahrenheit or lower).
 Features like a secure waist cinch, recessed cuffs, and elasticized snow skirt keep drafts at bay, while a water-resistant Arctic Tech shell surrounds the generous dose of 625-fill duck down (it’s ironic that the company uses mostly duck down and not goose).
 On the style side, a mid-thigh cut, durable shell, and drop-in utility pockets create an aesthetic that can play the part in Brooklyn or Breckenridge—you choose.

 It’s hard to argue with Canada Goose’s awesome warmth, craftsmanship, and looks, but these do come at a price—in this case, it’s a staggering $1,675.
 In addition, prepare yourself to overheat in all but the coldest conditions.
 Canada Goose even includes built-in backpack straps that allow you to hang the jacket over your shoulders when not in use.
-And finally, the Expedition Parka is the heaviest and bulkiest offering here, which can be a challenge for travel (you'll need a bigger suitcase) or during long stints on your feet.
+And finally, the Expedition Parka is the heaviest and bulkiest offering here at almost 4.5 pounds, which can be a challenge for travel (you'll need a bigger suitcase) or during long stints on your feet.
 But if you run cold, need the extra insulation, or appreciate the styling, Canada Goose has a valuable corner of the market.

 See the Canada Goose Expedition Parka